msalemor/sk-rag-pattern/README.md

 ### Features

 This is a straightforward implementation of a Semantic Kernel RAG pattern for multiple collections, utilizing a C# minimal API.
 The implementation is based on the Semantic Kernel (SK) framework, where memories are implemented through an interface.
-This design allows for the interchangeability of memories with various connectors like Azure Search, PostgreSQL, DuckDB, and more.
+This design allows for the interchangeability of memories with various connectors like Azure Search, PostgreSQL, DuckDB, Volatile Memory (RAM DB), and more.
 Additionally, each collection can represent different entities such as customers, business units, or areas.

 ### Payload Models